-Thais say: (ngoo sam lee-um, or ngoo kan plong) This is a bit confused in Thailand where, in southern Thailand any viper is known as Ngoo sam lee-um.
-Lee-um means triangle, and so some people confuse triangle shaped heads of the vipers with triangle cross-section of the kraits.
+Thais say: (ngoo sam lee-um, or ngoo kan plong) This is a bit confused in Thailand where in southern Thailand any viper is known as Ngoo sam lee-um.
+Lee-um means triangle, and so some people confuse triangle-shaped heads of the vipers with triangle cross-section of the kraits.

-Habitat: The snake lives on the ground and in rat holes and termite mounds, under stumps or rocks and in other cool, damp places.
+Habitat: This Thailand krait lives on the ground and in rat holes and termite mounds, under stumps or rocks and in other cool, damp places.
 Recently I saw photos of one in some limestone rocks here in Thailand.
-They prefer wide open areas.
-They have been found as high as 5,000 feet in Malaysia and about 2,300 meters in Thailand.
+They prefer wide-open areas near water.

 Active Time?
 The snake is mostly nocturnal and is quite active at night.
 Most bites occur at night, as the kraits move close to people sleeping – usually on the floor, and probably the person moves and the krait bites.
 More dangerous at night, during the day they are not biters.
 These kraits are common in the northeast Thailand provinces.

 Food: Other snakes almost exclusively – rat and cat (Boiga) snakes.
 In captivity, I have seen them eat the following live snakes: Calloselasma rhodostoma, Chrysopelea ornata, and Gonyosoma oxycephalum.
-One noted herpetologist states that kraits don’t like to eat water snakes.
+One noted herpetologist states that these kraits don’t like to eat water snakes.